szgaljic/f6/content/docs/foundations/dependency.md

 - **Team Expertise:** Does your team have the skills to build and maintain this dependency?
 Or is it better to rely on external experts?
     - Example: Adopting a managed service like MongoDB Atlas may save time for teams unfamiliar with database tuning and scaling.
-- **Simplicity vs. Complexity:** Will building in-house add unnecessary complexity?
+- **Complexity:** Will building in-house add unnecessary complexity?
 Managed services often reduce operational burden but may limit flexibility.

 ### Volatility